 ½ cup fresh flat-leaf parsley leaves

-- Add garlic to the same pan, cook stirring, until softened.
-Add the juice, mustard and marmalade; bring to the boil.
+- Place the juice, mustard and marmalade in a small pan and bring to the boil.
 Simmer, uncovered, for about 3 minutes or until the mixture thickens.
-Return chicken and any juices to the pan.

-- Meanwhile, in a clean saucepan, bring the stock to the boil, add the couscous.
-Remove from the heat; stand for 5 minutes.
-Stir in butter and fluff with a fork.
-Stir in rind, sultanas, sugar, parsley and salt and pepper to taste, mix well.
+- Meanwhile, in a clean saucepan, bring the stock to the boil and add the couscous.
+Remove the pan from the heat, cover and let stand for 5 minutes.
+Stir in butter and orange rind and fluff with a fork.
+Stir through parsley and salt and pepper to taste and mix well.